blairanderson/serverlessconsultants/plugins/serverless-plugin-warmup.md

     schedule: 'cron(0/5 8-17 ? * MON-FRI *)' // Run WarmUP every 5 minutes Mon-Fri between 8:00am and 5:55pm (UTC)
     timeout: 20
     prewarm: true // Run WarmUp immediately after a deployment
+    folderName: '_warmup' // Name of the folder created for the generated warmup lambda
 ```

 **Options should be tweaked depending on:**